The Web address of this

 ("bad me" feelings), confusion, and significant guilt.
 Typical

-babies begin to developing a protective
+babies begin to develop protective

-false self to reduce these discomforts.
+false selves to reduce these discomforts.

-If the child's first three to six years feel too
+If the child's first three to six years feel too confusing (I'm safe

 experiences "too much" shame ("bad me" feelings), guilt ("I do